Expenditure on Children in the Northern Territory

 Download the overview

-- Overview - Expenditure on Children in the Northern Territory - Draft report (PDF - 925 Kb)
+- Overview - Expenditure on Children in the Northern Territory - Study report (PDF - 934 Kb)

-- Overview - Expenditure on Children in the Northern Territory - Draft report (Word - 551 Kb)
+- Overview - Expenditure on Children in the Northern Territory - Study report (Word - 489 Kb)

-- Expenditure on Children in the Northern Territory - Draft report (PDF - 3148 Kb)
+- Expenditure on Children in the Northern Territory - Study report (PDF - 3691 Kb)

-- Expenditure on Children in the Northern Territory - Draft report (Word - 2114 Kb)
+- Expenditure on Children in the Northern Territory - Study report (Word - 1873 Kb)

 - At a glance

-- Children in the Northern Territory are four times more likely than Australian children overall to come into contact with the child protection system, and face higher rates of socioeconomic disadvantage.
+- Children in the Northern Territory are three times more likely than Australian children overall to come into contact with the child protection system, and face higher rates of socioeconomic disadvantage.
 To help address this, the Commonwealth and NT Governments commit significant funds to children and family services.
-In 2018-19, they collectively spent about $538 million, through 9 funding agencies, more than 700 grants, to over 500 service providers.
+In 2018‑19, they collectively spent about $538 million through 9 funding agencies, making more than 700 grants to over 500 service providers.
+This does not include the significant expenditure directed to primary services, such as health care and education, which also influence child and family wellbeing.

 - There is inadequate coordination between and within both governments, with each often unaware of what the other is funding and of what is being delivered on the ground.